williamhuang08/Learning-Temporal-World-Models/README.md

-# Learning Temporally Abstract World Models without Online Experimentation (in progress)
+# Learning Temporally and State Abstracted World Models without Online Experimentation (in progress)

 In this project, I extend the Online Planning with Offline Skill Models (OPOSM) paper to explore the synergies gained with temporal and state abstraction.